Higher level of digital education of employees is a big must in small and medium factories.

 Some extras from a CapGemini study from 2020 shows that “organizations realize that they have a massive task ahead in scaling their smart factory initiatives.
 Of all the organizations that have smart factory initiatives, nearly 60% say their initiatives are either struggling or that it is too early to comment.
 Only 14% said they would characterize their smart factory deployments so far as a success.”

-The major challenges faced by manufacturers in achieving performance at scale are as follows:
+The manufacturers face major challenges in achieving performance at scale.

 - Deployment and integration of digital platforms and technologies (for 51% from study responders)